Giuoco Piano Direct

 Feb 2, 2013

 This is a great climb!!
 I felt comfortable with the gear, but I placed a lot of pro and spent a lot of time perfecting each placement.
-Having Mastercams and C3s plus a full set of RPs made it feel pretty reasonable, even with the couple short sections of suspect rock.
+Having Mastercams and C3s plus a set of small nuts made it feel pretty reasonable, even with the couple short sections of suspect rock.
 If you're solid at the grade in Eldo, get on this one!